Bidomain model: Model of an extramyocardial region

 $\mathbf{n}_0$ being the unit normal directed outside of the extramyocardial domain.

 If the extramyocardial region is the human torso, this model gives rise to the forward problem of electrocardiology.

 Derivation

 The bidomain equations are derived from the Maxwell's equations of the electromagnetism, considering some simplifications.

-The first assumption is that the intracellular current can flow only between the intracellular and extracellular regions, while the intracellular and extramyocardial regions can comunicate between them, so that the current can flow into and from the extramyocardial regions but only in the extracellular space.
+The first assumption is that the intracellular current can flow only between the intracellular and extracellular regions, while the intracellular and extramyocardial regions can communicate between them, so that the current can flow into and from the extramyocardial regions but only in the extracellular space.